ncbi/vadr/documentation/formats.md

 When run with the `--keep` option, `v-annotate.pl` will create additional files, some of these may change based on command-line options, in particular `-s` and `-r`:
 There are additional options that begin with `--out_` which specify that a subset of these files be output.
-For example the `--out_stk` option specifies that all stockholm alignment files be output.
+For example the `--out_stk` option specifies that stockholm alignment files be output.

 | suffix | description | reference |
 |--------|-------------|-----------|